My Site

 In After Effects, each clip is its own layer, so if you have the background (where the doorway is) on the bottom, with your character on top, the character will look like it's walking up to the doorway and then will walk right past it.
 Here's how you get him/her to go into the doorway.

 This same trick is how you'd get a character to walk behind a tree or bush or have anything be "in front" of your character in the video.
+Just make sure that the layer for the thing you want to walk behind is above the layer for the character in the Timeline.

 Special Effects Without Using After Effects